cameronjamesw/glamapaws/README.md

  Glamapaws has been tested with the official [W3C Validator](https://validator.w3.org/) and no errors were returned.

  Glamapaws has been tested with the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) and no errors were returned.

+# Deployment

+The sight was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository navigate to the Settings tab
+  - From the source section drop-down menu, select the Master branch
+  - Once the master branch has been selected the page will be automatically refreshed with a detailed ribbon display to incidate a successful deployment

+The live link can be found here - [https://cameronjamesw.github.io/glamapaws/](https://cameronjamesw.github.io/glamapaws/)